Gavin Gunning

-He played Gaelic football and association football in his youth, before moving to England in February 2006 after being signed by Blackburn Rovers from Crumlin United.
-He never played a first-team game for Blackburn, though did have loan spells at Tranmere Rovers, Rotherham United, Bury, and Motherwell.
+Gunning played Gaelic football and association football in his youth before moving to England in February 2006 after being signed by Blackburn Rovers from Crumlin United.
+He never played a first-team game for Blackburn.
+However, he did have loan spells at Tranmere Rovers, Rotherham United, Bury, and Motherwell.
+He played in the 2011 Scottish Cup final.
 He transferred to Dundee United in August 2011 and went on to be named on the PFA Scotland Team of the Year for 2011–12.
-He left the club in June 2014 and subsequently joined Birmingham City, though missed the 2014–15 season due to injury.
-He joined Oldham Athletic for a brief stay in August 2015, before returning to Dundee United three months later.
-He left United in April 2016, and signed a short-term deal with Greenock Morton five months later.
-He joined Grimsby Town in January 2017, and then moved on to Port Vale six months later.
-He switched to Forest Green Rovers in January 2018 and then moved into non-league football with Billericay Town in July 2019.
-He left Billericay for Solihull Moors in September 2019, before moving on to Gloucester City in March 2020 and then Chesterfield ten months later.
+He left the club in June 2014 after featuring in the 2014 Scottish Cup final and subsequently joined Birmingham City, though he missed the 2014–15 season due to injury.
+He joined Oldham Athletic for a brief stay in August 2015 before returning to Dundee United three months later.
+He left United in April 2016 and signed a short-term deal with Greenock Morton five months later.
+He joined Grimsby Town in January 2017 and then moved on to Port Vale six months later.
+He switched to Forest Green Rovers in January 2018 and then moved into non-League football with Billericay Town in July 2019.
+He left Billericay for Solihull Moors in September 2019 before moving on to Gloucester City in March 2020 and then Chesterfield ten months later.

-He began coaching at Swindon Town in July 2022 and was assigned as co-interim head coach in January 2023.
+He began coaching at Swindon Town in July 2022 and was appointed interim head coach in January 2023, May 2023, and January 2024.